 Amidst all the meal prep and food focus, you might forget to actually clean your hosting space.
 Save time for a quick dusting job, running the vacuum and, whatever you do: Do.
 Not.
 Forget.
 The.
 Bathroom.
 Consider placing a lit candle and extra toilet paper rolls in the restroom so it’s prepared for anything.

 Next, decorate!
 Festive decor will turn your home into a cozy autumn sanctuary and create a more festive atmosphere.
-Place pumpkin or cinnamon scented candles in each room to fill your home with the sweet-smelling aroma of fall.
+Place pumpkin or cinnamon-scented candles in each room to fill your home with the sweet-smelling aroma of fall.
 You don’t need to go over the top with the decorations to blow your guests away, so a few pumpkins, red and gold flowers and an autumn wreath on your front door are all you need.
 Need more decor ideas?
 We’ve got some theme ideas here.

 While everyone savors the appetizers and engages in conversation, you can finish up in the kitchen.
 Don’t be afraid to ask others to chip in if the cooking becomes overwhelming.
 Once you’ve set up the food spread, give yourself a pat on the back.